cipolatica/MusicPlayer/README.md

 # MusicPlayer
-An application to play your music on your iPhone
+An application to play music of various genres contained within your iPhone.

+With this application you can select Hip Hop, Comedy, or Pop music genres to play from your phone.
+You can also stop the music or select the next track.